mochajs/mocha/docs/index.md

 ### Extending Configuration

 Configurations can inherit from other modules using the `extends` keyword.
-See [here](http://yargs.js.org/docs/#api-configobject-extends-keyword) for more information.
+See [here][yargs-configobject-extends] for more information.

 ### Configuration Format